 I am an evaluation consultant specializing in advocacy and social change.
 I bring over 20 years of professional experience in the areas of public policy, advocacy, and evaluation.
 My experience includes supporting service delivery and advocacy organizations in Europe, Asia, Africa and Latin America, and the United States.
-During my four years as an evaluation consultant, I’ve been working with civil society and non-governmental organizations, development institutions and donors on practical and rigorous evaluation strategies to:
+During my eleven years as an evaluation consultant, I’ve been working with civil society and non-governmental organizations, development institutions, and donors on practical and rigorous evaluation strategies to:

 I’m also an enthusiastic participant in efforts to evolve the evaluation field, particularly when it comes to using evaluation to support advocacy effectiveness and learning.